insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Since auto insurance laws differ by state, Washington, D.C. requires drivers to carry at least $25,000 in bodily injury coverage per person, $50,000 in bodily injury per accident, and $10,000 for property damage liability.
+Car insurance requirements differ by state.
+In Washington, D.C., drivers are required to carry at least the minimum liability coverage: $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $10,000 for property damage per accident.

 Key Takeaways

-• Erie Insurance has the lowest car insurance rates for drivers with a history of at-fault accidents, with an average annual cost of $2,024.
+• GEICO has the lowest car insurance rates for drivers with a history of at-fault accidents, with an average annual cost of $4,050.

-Here are the annual averages from the most affordable insurance companies in Washington, D.C..
+Below are the annual premiums from the cheapest car insurance companies in Washington, D.C..

 CompanyAverage annual rates